Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 The selection of different computational bases depending on the theoretical and experimental context.
-Mutually unbiased bases (MUBs) was proposed in \cite{Ivonovic}.
+Mutually unbiased bases (MUBs) was first discussed in \cite{Schwinger}, and its properties with prime dimension has been investigated by Ivonovic\cite{Ivonovic}.
 Two observables are so-called complementary if their eigenvectors are mutually unbiased in finite dimensions\cite{Kraus}, and exact knowledge of the measured value of one observable means maximal uncertainty in the other.
 Although the existence of $d+1$ MUBs for $d$ being a prime power has been proved \cite{Durt}, its existence in general dimensions is unsolved.
 The MUBs are applied in some popular schemes of quantum cryptography due to the fact that detecting a particular basis state reveals no information about the state, which was prepared in another basis \cite{Rastegin2013}.
 They have also been used in the BB84 scheme of quantum key distribution \cite{Bennett}, entanglement detection \cite{Spengler2012,ShangJ}, and the quantum error correction codes \cite{Spengler2013}.
 Symmetric informationally complete measurements (SIC-POVMs) are closely related with MUBs and have a lot of common applications \cite{Beneduci,Bengtsson,Renes}.

 Equiangular tight frames (ETFs, Optimal Grassmannian frames), which can induce a SIC-POVM under certain conditions, have specific properties on finite-dimensional spaces, and have important applications in wireless communication and multiple description coding\cite{Strohmer}.
 Finite tight frames \cite{Waldron}, as a natural generalization of orthonormal bases, are useful in many areas like coding and signal processing \cite{Casazza}.
 ETFs yield an optimal packing of lines in a Euclidean space, and can be applied to build a positive operator-valued measurements.
 Furthermore, the concepts of MUBs and ETFs have been extended to the one of mutually unbiased equiangular tight frames (MUETFs) \cite{Fickus}.